Book Reviews

 (Chatto & Windus) ISBN 978-0701172855 0701172851

-Venice - Pure City mixes interesting facts with Venice history.
+Venice - Pure City mixes interesting facts with history.
 For example, you learn the number of islands in Venice (117) and how many pigeons there are in Saint Mark's Square (40,000), despite many failed attempts to decrease their numbers.
 According to Peter Ackroyd, vendors who sell corn to tourists to feed the 'doves of Saint Mark' support 19 Venetian families.

 One chapter describes the history of Venice gondolas from the 11th century, who rode gondolas (wealthy patricians) and how the style of gondolas evolved (to longer and painted black) to the gondola ride enjoyed by tourists today.